Table of Contents

 3. Improving Income and Financial Stability

 With surplus cash in the budget, it may be time to set up a financial plan if you haven’t already.
-While it may be tempting to have fun spending the extra money, those funds could be put to work to help you build wealth.
+While it may be tempting to have fun spending your extra money, those funds could be put to work to help you build wealth.

 4. Building a Stronger Work Ethic